Return to Home Return to Overview Strategy Guide

 Enfeebling Miasma

-An attack used by Greer (cooldown 120s), Reeg (cooldown 75s) and Ereg (cooldown 75s).
-It spawns three cone indicators that release an outgoing wave of miasma, leaving behind clouds of poisonous gas.
-The waves corrupt boons and applies Poison, and should be avoided by either immediately dodging through the casting add, or by standing between the cones.
-Note that the actual area of effect is larger than the indicator.
-The poisonous gas clouds are pools of Noxious Blight, which corrupt boons and apply Plague Rot.
-Avoid them at all costs.
+Spawns three cone indicators that release an outgoing wave of miasma, leaving behind clouds of poisonous gas.
+The waves corrupt boons and apply Poison; they should be avoided by either immediately dodging through the casting add, or by standing between the cones.

 Eruption of Rot

-Used by Greer (cooldown 120s) and all three lesser titans (cooldown 75s).
-Targets one or mora players with a green AoE requires a certain amount of players inside: 3 if the caster is Greer, 2 if the caster is another titan.
-Failing to solve any Green summons a Noxious Blight pool under the targeted player that knocks up, corrupts boons and inflicts Plague Rot.
-Failing a Green furthermore gives two stacks of Empowered to the caster: for this reason it’s always important to have the minimum number of players for each green.
+Targets the furthest untargeted player from the caster with a green AoE, requiring a certain amount of players inside: three if the caster is Greer, two if the caster is a lesser Titan.
+Failing to solve any Green summons a Noxious Blight pool under the targeted player that knocks up, corrupts boons, and inflicts Plague Rot.

-Players that stand in multiple greens within a short time interval will be Downed.
+Players that stand in multiple Greens within a short time interval will be Downed.
 This effect can be evaded with the right timing, or can be avoided with Invulnerability skills.
-Similarly, the pool summoned by failed greens can be avoided in the same manner.
+Similarly, the pool summoned by failed Greens can be avoided in the same manner.

 The number of Greens spawned by Greer increases in later phases up to a maximum number of three simultaneous three-person Greens.
+Lesser titans will instead always spawn a single green.

 Rain of Spores

-Used by Greer (cooldown 120s), Reeg (cooldown 120s) and Ereg (cooldown 120s).
-Targets the furthest player, shooting out a barrage of projectiles indicated by small AoEs.
+Targets the furthest player from the caster; consists of a barrage of projectiles, indicated by small AoEs.
 These deal damage and apply Poison and Confusion.
 It’s best to have projectile block up for these to mitigate as much damage as possible.

-Greer uses this attack only when his target is not in melee range
+Greer uses this attack only when his target is not in melee range.

 Ripples of Rot